JetBrains/resharper-devguide/Extensions/Packaging8.md

 1. `%APPDATA%\JetBrains\DotNet\v1.0\plugins` - **not recommended** (see below)
 1. `%APPDATA%\JetBrains\DotNet\vAny\plugins` - **not recommended** (see below)

-> **Note** Plugins installed into `%APPDATA%` will be roamed with the Windows profile for domain-joined PCs.
+> **NOTE** Plugins installed into `%APPDATA%` will be roamed with the Windows profile for domain-joined PCs.
 As such, file size plays an important part - the larger files are, the longer profile roaming (and login) will take.
 It is not recommended to install plugins here.
 >
 > The `DotNet` folders were intended to support plugins common to all JetBrains .net tools.
 However, the .net tools do not currently share a common binary platform (though they do share a common source platform).
 Therefore, plugins are not compatible between .net tools.
 Also, the version number hasn't been incremented to reflect changes in the platform.
 Therefore, these locations are not a good place to install plugins.